Kotkoa/my-cv/index.md

 HCX, Los Angeles - Remote
 _From September 2022 to February 2024_

-I've joined the hcx.org team as a Frontend Developer contractor to enhance the development crew.
-The main goal for me was maintaining an existing investment application.
-Our tech team consisted of 12 members - including 3 frontend developers, 3 backend developers, QA, 1 designer, and management, within a company of over 20 people.
-This project aimed to develop a comprehensive product aimed to connect investors, sponsors, and talents on one platform and feature a web application built with React, along with mobile versions for Android and iOS using React Native.
-The backend was developed using Python and Go, with Apollo GraphQL API facilitating app interactions.
+I've joined the hcx.org team as a Frontend Developer contractor to enhance the tech crew.
+My main goal was maintaining and refactoring an existing code of investment application.
+Our tech team consisted of 12 members, within a company of over 50 people.
+The project at the edge of fintech, social media, the gig economy, and securities aimed to connect investors, sponsors, and talents on one platform as a web application built with React, and mobile versions for Android and iOS using React Native, based on backend GraphQL API was developed using Python and Go.

-- Optimized the global theme of the Material-UI library by aligning main component styles with Figma, which enhanced library customization and consistency for increased component reuse.
-- Collaborated with backend and mobile teams to enhance the API and implement new features, focusing on debugging and problem-solving to refine API functionality and meet business requirements.
-- Removed blockchain library implementations, replacing cryptocurrency operations with banking transactions, and introduced functionalities for adding debit/credit cards and bank accounts.
-- Implemented user flows for diverse user types during account profile creation.
-This included integrating the JSON Forms and Yup libraries and Apollo queries and mutations to dynamically adjust forms via the backend, streamlining the form creation process, and enhancing user experience.
-- Enhanced user verification by implementing the Onfido system to ensure documents and user data are real, including a section for users to upload identification documents.
-- Added social features, allowing users to add each other to Favorites, create groups, and sort lists using the React DnD kit library.
-- Optimized the TV chart library and introduced GraphQL subscriptions for real-time chart updates, plus customization options for user-friendly graph display.
-- During the app growth, added the Android, and iOS apps and a marketing website, utilizing an Nx Monorepo for centralized maintenance and scale apps on a single Git repository
-- Integrated DocuSign for in-app legal document signing, for better control of all legal flow by marketing and lawers teams
-- Covered all components with Jest tests and implemented the Cypress library with CI/CD integration for covering e2e testing of main user flows.
 - Designed email layout templates and marketing landing pages using Next.js, meeting strategic business and marketing objectives.
+- Implemented user flows of account creation with multiple forms for various user types, regular forms, JSON Forms, Yup validation, and Apollo graphQl queries.
+- Added social features, allowing users to add each other to favorites, create groups, and sort lists using the React DnD kit library.
+- Optimizing the global theme of the Material-UI library by aligning main component styles with Figma to enhance library customization and consistency for reducing duplicate components.
+- Continuous collaboration with the backend devs to improve the API, adding new features and fixing bugs to meet business needs.
+- Removed web3 libraries, replaced blockchain operations with bank transactions, and added debit/credit card and bank account functionalities.
+- Implemented user ID verification by integrating Onfido to authenticate documents and data, to meet KYC regulations.
+- Enabled app evolution by migrating to an Nx Monorepo for streamlined maintenance and scaling within a single Git repository.
+- Implemented legal signing by DocuSign for in-app application signings, enhancing transparency and control of user documents for marketing and legal teams.
+- Covering with Jest tests and implementing the Cypress library with CI/CD integration for continuous testing of main user flows.

+Technologies Used: React, React Native, Jotai, Context, Material-UI, Figma, Apollo GraphQL, Python, Go, JSON Forms, DnD kit, TV Chart Library, Nx Monorepo, Next.js, WordPress, Jest, Cypress.

-**Frontend Developer - Contractor**
+**Frontend Developer / UI Engineer**
 Yara International, Singapore - Remote
 _From August 2023 to January 2024_

-This position allowed me to blend my technical skills with a strong sense of design, contributing to digital systems that were not only functional but also accessible and visually appealing.
+Hired to enhance the usability and accessibility of Yara International's design system, focusing on creating new components and refactoring existing ones, utilizing designs by our team of designers on Figma.
+This role required technical proficiency and design skills to develop components within the company's React-based design system.
+The project was managed in a Git repository with NxMonorepo, consolidating web (React) and mobile (React Native) libraries for developers.

 - Refactoring Design Components: I've refactored and improved existing design components, making sure they were effective and up to date.